 4. Finally, the prospect is ready to take the next step and runs a Google search for our community.
 After clicking to the site, he fills out a form to get on the interest list.

 - Paid Search plays an important role in ensuring that the brand shows up for any relevant search terms so we can capitalize on user intent.

-This gives you a glimpse into the complicated web of interactions a user can have with paid marketing over a short period of time during their home buying process.
+This gives you a glimpse into the complicated web of interactions a prospect can have with paid marketing over a short period of time during the home buying process.
 Not to mention the additional actions taking place offline— home tours, interactions with realtors, or even visits to the site through organic search and paid social.
 The takeaway?
 Marketers must have a true understanding of their buyers’ digital footprints, including insights into every step they take along the path to purchase.
 This will empower them to create digital programs that target the right people at the right time.

 Interested in learning more about full-funnel marketing for real estate?
 Reach out to us.

 Buyers, on average, take four private tours, attend two open houses, make two offers and have one home inspection conducted before finalizing their purchase.